MaxxAir Fan Deluxe Review (After 4+ Years Living In A Camper)

 I built my own DIY campervan with no previous experience, so finding products that could easily be installed was really important to me.

-In total, it took me less than 2 hours to install my fan.
-If you’re somewhat handy you can do it in an afternoon.
+In total, it took me less than 2 hours.
+If you’re somewhat handy you can easily do it in an afternoon.
 If you’re a pro then it’s probably a 45 minute job at the most.

-NOTE: MaxxAir Fan models use a standard 14×14 inch square hole.
+NOTE: MaxxAir Fan models use a 14×14 inch square roof opening.
 This is a standard size across the RV community so if you’re replacing an existing fan it’s likely you can use the same hole without making adjustments.

-Top of a black camper van marked with blue painter’s tape and tools in place, prepping to cut an opening for installing a MaxxAir Fan Deluxe roof vent.
+Top of a black camper van marked with blue painter’s tape and tools in place, prepping to cut an opening for installing a MaxxAir Fan Deluxe roof vent fan.

 Inside view of a partially converted camper van with a newly installed MaxxAir Fan Deluxe visible in the roof, surrounded by insulation panels and interior lighting in progress.